 - Our clinic is multilingual, and privacy stations are available.

 - You are welcome to bring up to 1 support person with you, if required.

 Please let us know if you require any additional accommodations.

 Hours of Operation:

-From the week of Aug 26, the clinic runs on the following days, unless indicated otherwise in the weekly update below:
+From the week of Sep 6, the clinic will be running on the following days, unless indicated otherwise in the weekly update below:

-The clinic will be open on the following days:
+- The clinic will be closed on long weekends

-- Monday through Wednesday (July 19 – July 21), we will have Pfizer vaccine and Moderna.
-The clinic will be open to people 12 years and older (at the time of vaccination).
+- Tuesday(Oct 19), we will have both Pfizer and Moderna vaccines.
+The clinic will be open to people 11 years and older (born in 2009 or earlier).